ABOUT THIS WEBINAR

 Understanding the deeper complexities of the immune system is critical to providing insights into immune based therapeutic candidates and their functioning.
 IntelliCyt’s iQue Screener PLUS platform is a high throughput suspension cell screening platform that facilitates simultaneous assessment of multiple parameters such as cell health and function from multiple cell types in a single well, while using minimal sample volumes.
 With this capability, more powerful assays can be developed to look at multiple endpoints and generate more correlative data from precious samples.

 - An overview of how researchers at Horizon Discovery utilise the Intellicyt’s iQue Screener PLUS platform to deliver rich datasets for clients to aid compound screening, target validation and mechanism of action studies.
-It will highlight the benefits of utilising iQue Screener PLUS platform over more traditional screening approaches
+It highlights the benefits of utilising iQue Screener PLUS platform over more traditional screening approaches

 Manager - Immunology and Assay Services, Horizon DiscoveryVIEW SPEAKER BIO